Disruption or sub-optimization?

 To come up with a strategy, you have to take into account many factors.
 But in all simplicity, it is ultimately about which specific offer you have for which specific target group and in which distinctive way you can present this to the target group.
-If you have been doing the same thing for 20 years and you are slowly seeing the number of customers and your turnover falling, it is difficult to radically change course.
+If you have been doing the same thing for 20 years and you are slowly seeing the number of customers disappear and your turnover dropping, it is difficult to change course radically.
 Even though this is often the only or the best method, many entrepreneurs are not ready or not prepared for this.
 They opt for sub-optimization instead of disruption and continue to do what they always did.
 They choose the easiest route.

 Disruption or sub-optimization?

 Traditionally, companies with less successful businesses hired consultants who wanted to optimize all aspects of the company according to traditional management models.
 A little more of this and a little less of that and all together should create a healthy company.

 However, what they didn’t do is asking the real question.
 Does the offer still have a match with the target group, and do we present this offer in the right way?

 In the 1980s, a fashion enthusiast realized that he would like to wear designer clothes, but could not afford this.
 When inquiring among his friends they have the same wish.
 With the help of different manufacturers from all over the world, he finally manages to produce the same clothes with the same fabric as the big brands of that time, but with his own label.
 By not spending large sums of money on designers, development, and media campaigns, he manages to sell the clothing well below the price of the big brands.
 He quickly grew into a clothing brand with dozens of its own stores where the youth of that time massively bought their clothes.